googleapis/google-cloud-node/packages/google-privacy-dlp/README.md

 // The string to inspect
 const string = 'Robert Frost';

+// The project ID to run the API call under const projectId = process.env.GCLOUD_PROJECT;

 // The minimum likelihood required before returning a match const minLikelihood = 'LIKELIHOOD_UNSPECIFIED';